-For the identification of volatile chemically defined flavouring compounds CDG16 (1,8-Cineole, 2-(2-Methylprop-1-enyl)-4-methyltetrahydropyran, Theaspirane and 1,5,5,9-Tetramethyl-13-oxatricyclo[8.3.0.0.(4.9)]tridecane) in the feed additive, the Applicant submitted a qualitative multi-analyte gas- chromatography mass-spectrometry (GC-MS) [6] method, using Retention Time Locking (RTL) [7] methodology for which a patent is owned by Agilent Technology [8].
-The Applicant does not mention about similar RTL systems from companies other than Agilent.
+For the identification of volatile chemically defined flavouring compounds CDG25 (cf. Table 1) in the feed additive, the Applicant submitted a qualitative multi-analyte gas-chromatography mass-spectrometry (GC-MS) [6] method, using Retention Time Locking (RTL) [7] methodology for which a patent is owned by Agilent Technology [8].
+The Applicant does not mention about similar RTL system from company other than Agilent.

 RTL allows a close match of retention times on Agilent GC-MS. By making an adjustment to the inlet pressure, the retention times can be closely matched to those of a reference chromatogram.
 It is then possible to screen samples for the presence of target compounds using a mass spectral database.
-The Applicant maintained two FLAVOR2 database/libraries (for the retention times and for MS spectra) containing data for more than 409 flavouring compounds (including those of concern) [8].
+The Applicant maintained two FLAVOR2 database/libraries (for the retention times and for MS spectra) containing data for more than 409 flavouring compounds (including those listed in Table 1) [8].
 These libraries were provided to the CRL.